Answering Your Questions

 RIDE and RIDOH released Back to School RI: COVID-19 Facilities and Physical plant Guidance to Reopen Rhode Island’s Elementary and Secondary Schools on August 24, 2020.
 This guidance document provides in-depth information for school and district leaders on ventilation and HVAC, water and plumbing, cleaning and disinfecting, as well as compliance with state codes.
 Additionally, there will be a walkthrough of every school building by interagency teams of professionals prior to the start of school in order to provide school leaders with information on how their health and safety plans are being implemented in school buildings.

-Will all students have to wear masks all day long?
+Do students have to wear masks all day long?

 What are stable groups?